caseyavila/web-blocker/README.md

 # WebBlocker
-A Python 3 website blocker that allows users to toggle between a state of "banned" (where users are prevented from accessing a selection of websites) and "unbanned" (where users are not blocked from any websites).
+A Python 3 website blocker that allows users to toggle between a state of "blocked" (where users are prevented from accessing a selection of websites) and "unblocked" (where users are not blocked from any websites).
 This blocker utilizes the `Hosts` file in Windows to operate.

 ## Prerequisites
 Create a copy of your `Hosts` file (in the same directory) with the name `hosts_ban`.
 This file should contain the websites that intend to be blocked.